From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Throw Distance

-- The throw distance is the space required between the projector and the screen to display a specific image size.
-This distance depends on the projector type and lens used.
-Knowing the throw distance is essential when purchasing a projector, as it indicates the required position for achieving your desired image size.
+- The throw distance is the length you need between the projector and the screen to display a specific image size.
+This distance depends on the lens used and the ideal width of the image.
+Knowing the throw distance is essential when purchasing a projector, as it indicates how far away you need to install it.
+You can calculate the throw distance by multiplying the throw ratio of a projector by the width of the image you need.

 - Throw Ratio